Integrity in Prosthodontic Care

 - Veracity (truthfulness): The dentist has a duty to communicate truthfully.

-When an ethical dilemma arises while providing care, prosthodontists are recommended to use the “ACD Test for Ethical Decisions,” proposed by the American College of Dentists5 to help negotiate ethical decisions.
+When an ethical dilemma arises while providing care, such as complex treatment beyond a professional's training, prosthodontists are strongly encouraged to use the “ACD Test for Ethical Decisions,” proposed by the American College of Dentists5 to help negotiate ethical decisions.

 In the test, providers are to consider the following questions: